ofiwg/libfabric/man/fi_endpoint.3.md

   Note: This flag is used to control when a completion entry is inserted into a completion queue.
-It does not apply to operations that do not generate a completion queue entry, such as the fi_inject operation.
+It does not apply to operations that do not generate a completion queue entry, such as the fi_inject operation, and is not subject to the inject_size message limit restriction.

 *FI_TRANSMIT_COMPLETE*
 : Indicates that a completion should be generated when the transmit